thosearcheryguys/club-mode/README.md

 Club Mode may not work correctly with older versions of rekordbox.

 **Installation**
-1. Download the ZIP from the latest release
+1. Download the DMG from the latest release
-2. Open the ZIP and drag Club Mode.app into your Applications folder
+2. Open the DMG and drag Club Mode into your Applications folder
-3. Open Club Mode
+3. Open Club Mode from Applications
 4. Follow the permissions guide
 5. Open rekordbox in Performance mode and select 2 Deck Horizontal